- Used with treatment, certain supplements can be used to help manage diabetes symptoms.

-People with diabetes have tried numerous herbs and supplements to improve their diabetes.
-These alternative treatments supposedly help control blood sugar levels, reduce resistance to insulin, and prevent diabetes-related complications.
+Along with these treatments, people with diabetes have tried numerous herbs and supplements to improve their diabetes.
+These alternative treatments are supposed to help control blood sugar levels, reduce resistance to insulin, and prevent diabetes-related complications.

 Some supplements have shown promise in animal studies.
 However, there is currently only limited evidence that they have the above mentioned benefits in humans.